Call for Proposals – IDIL 2025 Incubation Program

 Duration: 5 days (9 a.m. to 5 p.m.)

-- One-on-one online training tailored to the schedules of faculty members and designed to build language confidence.
+- “One-on-one” online training tailored to the schedules of faculty members and designed to build language confidence.

 - Recognition of time spent translating educational materials into English using REH (1 hour of translated course material = 1 hour of REH).

-PART 2: "IN-LAB" IMMERSION SESSIONS
+COMPONENT NO. 2: “IN-LAB” IMMERSION SESSIONS

 Who is this part of the call for proposals intended for?

-- Master’s program coordinators
+- Master's Program Directors

-- Female faculty members and male faculty members
+- Female and male faculty members

-- Researchers
+- Female and Male Researchers

-- Female and male engineers
+- Female and Male Engineers

 Objective: To enable students in a given discipline to participate in “flash” immersion sessions in research laboratories.
 These one- or two-day immersion sessions will take place “in-lab” using the equipment most relevant to the discipline in question, and will take the form of workshops designed to introduce students to a concept, method, or technique.